dragonspoiler1/CPS_Internship_Leitner_2025/README.md

 4x Lego Mindstorms EV3
 1x PixyCam V2 Lego Edition
  -> PixyMon Software
-1x PixyCamV2
 Build of Florian

 # Milestones and Completion

-1.)
-Find a Way to let Bricks communicate with each other - Done (4.8) 2.)
-Setup all the Programms
-3.)
-Adjust Model
 1.)
 Find a Way to let Bricks communicate with each other 2.)
 Setup all the Programms
 3.)
 Adjust Model as needed